Brett Kavanaugh: Early life and education

 Kavanaugh was born on February 12, 1965, in Washington, D.C., the son of Martha Gamble (née Murphy) and Everett Edward Kavanaugh Jr. He is of Irish Catholic descent on both sides of his family.
-His paternal great-grandfather immigrated to the United States from Roscommon, Ireland, in the late 19th century, and his maternal Irish lineage goes back to his great-great-grandparents settling in New Jersey.
+His paternal great-grandfather Patrick Kavanaugh immigrated to Connecticut from Roscommon, Ireland, in 1878, and his maternal great-great-grandfather Michael Murphy and his wife emigrated from Ireland to New Jersey.
 Kavanaugh's father was a lawyer and served as the president of the Cosmetic, Toiletry and Fragrance Association for two decades.
 His mother was a history teacher at Woodson and McKinley high schools in Washington in the 1960s and 1970s.
 She earned a Juris Doctor degree from American University in 1978 and served from 1995 to 2001 as a Maryland Circuit Court judge in Montgomery County, Maryland.

 Kavanaugh was raised in Bethesda, Maryland.
 As a teenager, he attended Georgetown Preparatory School, a Jesuit boys' college prep school, where he was two years ahead of Neil Gorsuch, with whom he later clerked at the Supreme Court and alongside whom he later served as a Supreme Court justice.
 He was captain of the school's basketball team and was a wide receiver and cornerback on the football team.
 Kavanaugh was also friends with classmate Mark Judge; both were in the same class with Maryland state senator Richard Madaleno.

 After graduating from Georgetown Prep in 1983, Kavanaugh went to Yale University, as had his paternal grandfather.
 Several of Kavanaugh's Yale classmates remembered him as a "serious but not showy student" who loved sports, especially basketball.
 He unsuccessfully tried out for the Yale Bulldogs men's basketball team and later played for two years on the junior varsity team.
 He wrote articles about basketball and other sports for the Yale Daily News, and was a member of the fraternity Delta Kappa Epsilon.
 He graduated from Yale in 1987 with a Bachelor of Arts cum laude in history.

 Kavanaugh then attended Yale Law School, where he lived in a group house with future judge James E. Boasberg and played basketball with professor George L. Priest, the sponsor of the school's Federalist Society.
 He was a member of the Yale Law Journal and served as a notes editor during his third year.
 Kavanaugh graduated from Yale Law with a Juris Doctor degree in 1990.